 Every person who works on events should have an event operations handbook to be able to train all individuals who have event-related responsibilities.
 That way, events can continue to move forward smoothly—regardless of employee turnover or absences.

-Here are some things to cover in an event handbook:
+Here are some things to cover in an event operations handbook:

 - Event intake information